Marinus Anton Donk: Career

 Donk's main research area was on the taxonomy of the mushrooms, especially the Aphyllophorales and Heterobasidiomycetes.
 He was involved in the development of a modern system to classify the Aphyllophorales and influenced nomenclatural rules for mushrooms.

 Donk became Head of the Herbarium Bogoriense from 1947 to 1955, and a Deputy Professor at the University of Indonesia in 1952.
 It was around this time when he became interested in nomenclature.
 After returning to Holland, he was the head of the Mycological Department at Rijksherbarium in Leiden from 1956 to 1972, and a member of the Royal Netherlands Academy of Arts and Sciences from 1954 to 1960.
 Donk was also the president of the Nomenclature Committee of the International Botanical Congresses, in the Committee for Fungi and Lichens.
 Together with his colleague Rudolph Arnold Maas Geesteranus, Donk founded the journal Persoonia in 1959.

-He was honoured in 1973, when 2 botanist published Donkioporia, which is a genus of fungi in the family Fomitopsidaceae.
+He was honoured in 1973, when F. Kotlába and Z. Pouzar established Donkioporia, a genus of fungi in the family Fomitopsidaceae.